Omegaplex1/voting-machine/README.md

 Each driver operates as an independent thread and communicates with `VotingControl` using top down, mimicking asynchronous hardware communication in a real voting machine environment.

 ---

+## 🚀 How to Run

+Follow these steps to run the full voting machine simulation:

+### 1. Run the **Client GUI**
+Launch the graphical interface that simulates the voting screen.
+This should be started first to prepare the devices for communication.

+### 2. Run the **Terminal Window Server**
+This acts as the control center for simulating card insertions, hardware failures, and other interactive inputs.
+It communicates with the clients via Java sockets.

+### 3. Run the **Main File**
+Once both the client GUI and the server are running, execute the `Main.java` file.
+This initializes the system, loads devices, and starts the election workflow.

 ---

+### 🗳️ Starting the Voting Process

+Once all components are running, you'll use the terminal to simulate card insertions.
+To begin:

+- **Insert a Voter Card:**
+  Type `V` followed by a **12-digit number** (e.g., `V\n123456789012`) to simulate inserting a valid voter card.

+- **Insert an Admin Card:**
+  Type `A` followed by a **12-digit number** (e.g., `A\n000000000001`) to simulate inserting an admin card and accessing administrative options.

+The system will respond based on the card type and allow the voter or admin to proceed through the appropriate workflow.

+---

+### ⚠️ JavaFX Dependency Warning

+> **Important:** This project uses **JavaFX**, which is **not bundled** with some JDK distributions (like OpenJDK).
+> You must ensure that JavaFX is properly set up in your development environment.